 … it’ll hold all you need, snuggly and securely

 Really a no brainier in todays gadget obsessed world.
 Smartphones, iPads, and other devices need to be charged to keep in touch with loved ones, picture taking and for those essential apps that aid us on our tours.
 Most bikes these days come from the manufacturer with at least one cigarette lighter style power socket available, but these 12V outlets are often only powered up when the ignition is engaged.
 It’s good to have a plug that is permanently live and accessible say … under your seat.
 Some simple wiring from the bike battery with a fuse will do the trick.
 Of course a USB adapter is also essential.

 5. Large side stand foot print.

 Another important, often overlooked improvement that can make a real difference to a motorbike trip is the size of the side stand ground pad.
-A bigger pad on the kick stand will prevent the same from digging into soft ground, and stop a bike from toppling over with luggage, accessories and an unsuspecting pillion as well.
+A bigger pad on the kick stand will prevent the same from digging into soft ground and save a bike from toppling over.
 Mud, sand, ice, even asphalt on a hot day all need side stands with big foot prints in order to keep a heavy machine propped up.
-A bigger stand foot print makes parking a bike an easy, safe, care free ordeal and all it takes is a piece of hard plastic or metal sheet along with an appropriate fastening system.
-There are even ready-made kits available for certain bike models known to have poor side stand designs.
+A bigger foot print makes parking a bike an easy, safe, care free ordeal and all it takes is a piece of hard plastic or piece of metal with an appropriate fastening system.
+There are even ready-made kits available for certain bike models known to have poor factory made side stand designs.

-A larger side stand foot print will make parking any bike an easier, safer and care free ordeal.
+A larger foot print will make parking any bike easier, safer and care.

 Travellingstranger, Copyright 2018, all rights reserved.